stymurti/stymurti/README.md

 - 👋 Hi, I’m @stymurti
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning pos system
+- 🌱 I’m currently learning Ai
 - 💞️ I’m looking to collaborate on food and beverages
 - 📫 How to reach me +628567175189